 More than 40% of product managers today re-prioritize the initiatives in their backlogs every week.
-That’s what we found out when we interviewed hundreds of product professionals for our 2018 Product Planning Report.
+That’s what we found out when we surveyed over 1,300 of product professionals for our 2019 Product Planning Report.
 If you’re a product manager, this stat should serve as a helpful reminder about two important aspects of your role.

 First, an organization’s priorities can shift so quickly and so often today that a smart PM needs to keep a watchful eye at all times on both external realities (what competitors are up to, market demands, etc.) and internal realities (shifting company priorities, changing resource levels, etc.).
 Your team’s situation today might demand a shift in product priorities from the plan you carefully reviewed and agreed on even a few weeks ago.